-Today, I have the great pleasure of sharing this lovely recipe created by one of my favorite bloggers, JES from the Pilgrims & Strangers on Earth blog.
+Today, I have the great pleasure of sharing this lovely lemon honey balm recipe created by one of my favorite bloggers, JES from the Strangers & Pilgrims on Earth blog.

 - lemon-infused oil

 The directions are excerpted (with permission) from her wonderful new ebook that’s filled to the brim with creative ideas for using fruit peels!

 An Old Fashioned “Waste Not, Want Not” Recipe and Resource Book

 I love this bit from the introduction section: